pudly/schmopera-hugo/content/articles/fledermaus.md

 </figure>

 My one complaint was the lack of subtitles.
 Though the dialogue was rewritten/updated in english to make the drama more relatable to the audience, subtitles or translation sheets would have enhanced the performance.
-I really hope Ms. Weiben's company has many seasons in the future, their production and venue sparkles with life and excitement for the Twin Cities art scene!
+I really hope Ms. Weiben's company has many seasons in the future; [Opera on the Lake](https://operaonthelake.com/)'s production and venue sparkles with life and excitement for the Twin Cities art scene!
 Bravo!